-- 4.1 There will be times when a child may display problematic behaviours which could include being aggressive to staff/ children/ parents, sexualised behaviour towards staff/ children/ parents, or disruptive behaviour. - 4.2 Adults should not ignore a situation where a pupil or a parent is acting in a threatening manner, nor should they risk an escalation of the situation by shouting back.
+- 4.1 There will be times when a child may display problematic behaviours which could include being aggressive to staff/ children/ parents, sexualised behaviour towards staff/ children/ parents, or disruptive behaviour.
+This must be responded to, in accordance with the behaviour and wellbeing policy. - 4.2 Adults should not ignore a situation where a pupil or a parent is acting in a threatening manner, nor should they risk an escalation of the situation by shouting back.
 The policy is to remain calm and use a calm but clear voice at all times.
 It is always better to aim to diffuse the situation or prevent the pupil being hurt adults have a legal duty to do so.
 Staff should calmly acknowledge that the individual is upset and suggest that they leave the area to "cool down".
 We ask adults to only intervene physically if absolutely necessary.
 As outlined above, procedures for physical intervention including record keeping must be followed.
 In such cases the adult should ensure they safeguard themselves at all times.
-A trustworthy pupil must be sent to find help immediately if there is no other adult available, making clear the urgency of the situation. - 4.3 Occasionally a child/parent may develop an infatuation with an adult in school.
-This can be serious and any incidents where adults suspect a child/parent may have developed an infatuation should be reported to the headteacher, who may decide to discuss the matter with the LA representative (LADDO).
-Adults should maintain a record of their observations and concerns of such infatuations, providing dates and times and an accurate account of any action/conversation on a "cause for concern" form.
+A trustworthy pupil must be sent to find help immediately if there is no other adult available, making clear the urgency of the situation. - 4.4 Where there may be a child in the school who is known to abscond or try to run out of the school building and off the premises, an immediate and responsive risk assessment must be implemented.
+Where a child is known to be a flight risk, staff should follow the guidance as set out in that child's individual behaviour management plan and or risk assessment.
+Where a child may try to abscond from the school site in a manner that is unexpected and unplanned, staff are reminded to not run after the child, or escalate that child's emotional state.
+A member of the school's leadership must be notified immediately.
+If a child does escape from the school site then the police and the child's parent/carers must be contacted.
+Where possible two adults should follow the child and track them from a safe distance.